Clubs & Organizations

 To be eligible for this additional money, your organization must:

 - Turn in minutes at the end of each month listing club reward activities.

 - Have consistent representation at Senate meetings throughout the year.

 - No club representation at one Senate meeting per semester – no penalty

 - No club representation at two Senate meetings per semester – only eligible for 50 percent of monies accumulated

 - No club representation at three or more Senate meetings per semester – not eligible for any additional monies accumulated

-*Monies accumulated are credited to your club account in the Student Life Office at the end of each semester.
+*Monies accumulated are credited to your club account in the Student Activities Office at the end of each semester.

 - All registered clubs can request up to $250 annually through the Student Senate.